Dampfwalze/cpu_raytracer_oop_sem2_tuhh/doc/class_diagram.md

 # Class Diagramm

-- `Ref<T>` is a synonym for the concept of a reference to an object, that is not owned by the current party
+- `Ref<T>` is a synonym for the concept of a reference to an object, that is not owned by the current entity.

 ## Application